justisGipson/google_cert/configuration_management_and_the_cloud/week_four/README.md

 If you're trying to figure out what's causing your complex servers to respond with a ton of 500s.
 You need to look at different pieces individually until you find the culprit

-* Does the problem happen if you run the service and a test VM?
+* Does the problem happen if you run the service in a test VM?

 * Without any load balancers or caching servers in between?